 The first thing to do when thinking about financing an RV is to take into account your finances at the current moment.

 Do you have money saved to use toward the purchase of an RV?
 How much are you able to put toward a deposit?
 Do you have a steady income to support you while you’re traveling?
+If you want to make extra income on the road check out these 10 Outdoor Industry Job Boards to start the job search.

 Of course, the answers to these questions will be different for everyone, depending on life and financial circumstances.
 It’ll also depend on if you’re buying new or used, whether it’s self-propelled or towable, or if you’re simply renting an RV for the weekend.